Hydrodynamic limit of the Kob-Andersen model

 \end{enumerate} \end{enumerate} \end{lem}

-\begin{proof} The lemma is proven in \cite{ES20KAtagged}, lemmas 3.9 and 3.14.
-See also \cite{MST19KA}. \end{proof} \begin{rem} The reason for the iterated exponential scaling of $D(\rho)$ hides in the proof of Lemma \ref{lem:multistepmove}, and explained in details in \cite{ES20KAtagged,MST19KA,ToninelliBiroliFisher}.
+\begin{proof} The lemma is proven in \cite{ES20KAtagged}, Lemmas 3.9 and 3.14.
+See also \cite[Section 3.4.1]{MST19KA}.
+The reader may note that in the proof of \cite{ES20KAtagged} $q$ is assumed small, but since the relevant probabilities estimated are monotone in $q$ one may discard this assumption by adjusting the constants $C,\lambda$ in equation \eqref{eq:lowerboundL}. \end{proof} \begin{rem} The reason for the iterated exponential scaling of $D(\rho)$ hides in the proof of Lemma \ref{lem:multistepmove}, and explained in details in \cite{ES20KAtagged,MST19KA,ToninelliBiroliFisher}.
 It is based on induction over both $k$ and $d$, of two different scales.

 The first scale, $l(k,d)$, is the scale at which cluster of empty sites could typically advance.
 For $k=1$, for example, the constraint is always satisfied and $l(1,d)=1$.
-Perhaps more interesting is the case $k=d=2$, where a row of empty sites of length $l$ could only move if there is an empty site in a neighboring row.
-This becomes likely at $l(k,d)\approx1/q$.
+Perhaps more interesting is the case $k=d=2$, where a column of empty sites of length $l$ could move if there is an empty site in a neighboring column (see Figure \ref{fig:droplet_propagation}).
+The probability to have a vacancy in the neighboring column is $1 - (1-q)^l$, hence this event becomes likely when choosing $l(2,2)\approx1/q$.
 This is the scale of the \emph{droplets}, which are those empty clusters of size $l$ that are able to move in $\zz^{d}$.